How Long Do I Need To Keep Receipts?

 This post is for informational uses only and is not legal, business, or tax advice.
 Please consult with an attorney, business advisor, or accountant with concepts and ideas referenced in this post.
 Balance Pro assumes no liability for actions taken in reliance upon the information contained in this article.

-Balance Pro makes it easy to track your personal finances, so you always know where your money is going.
+Balance Pro makes it easy to budget and track your personal finance, so you always know where your money is going.